Tickets for The Beachlands Victoria Open Viewing

 Dave Barr – First tournament winner, 1981

 The Beachlands Victoria Open has long been one of the most important professional golf tournaments in the country.
-Many future PGA TOUR Americas stars have begun their journey to the PGA TOUR Americas in Victoria.
-We look forward to celebrating the 40th playing of The Beachlands Victoria Open in June.
+Many future PGA TOUR Americas players have begun their journey to the PGA TOUR in Victoria including recent PGA TOUR Winner Jake Knapp.
+We look forward to kicking off the North American segment of PGA TOUR Americas in Victoria this June.

 – Scott Pritchard, Executive Director, PGA TOUR Americas